The Light Brigade (video game)

-The Light Brigade is an upcoming video game developed and published by American studio Funktronic Labs.
+The Light Brigade is a video game developed and published by American studio Funktronic Labs.
 The player controls a member of the titular Light Brigade as they fight to free their world from corrupted forces.
 The Light Brigade released in early access during February 2023 for PlayStation VR2, Meta Quest 2 and Microsoft Windows.

 Gameplay

 The player can see their health and ammo counters to the left of their weapon.

 The Light Brigade is a first-person roguelike in which the player inhabits a character with an eternal spirit, allowing them to return after each death.
 Using an arsenal of World War II weaponry, the player can take on enemy soldiers in order to make their way through each level.
 The player can pray in order to open doors and interact with objects.
 Movement in the game is controlled by teleporting, characterized in game as a dash.
 At the beginning of each run, the player can choose between eight classes, each with different spells and weapons: scout, pistoleer, rifleman, assault, militia, sniper, breacher, engineer and hunter.
 Spells can be cast, with different effects like creating a shield in front of the player or dealing poison damage to opponents.
 When the player's health dwindles to zero, they have two chances to take back their body before the run ends.